¿PREFIERES ESPAÑOL? Ver el sitio web en español

 https://www.va.gov/health-care/eligibility/

-VA Health Care provides medical care and services for veterans in two main ways:
+Veterans can access VA health care in two main ways:

 1

-• When you sign up for VA health care, you become part of the country’s largest integrated health care system – with more than 1,200 care locations serving nearly 9 million Veterans each year.
+• When you sign up for VA health care, you have access to the VHA, the country’s largest integrated health care system – with more than 1,380 care locations serving more than 9 million Veterans, each year.

-• VA care locations in this network may include VA medical centers, VA community-based outpatient clinics, vet centers, VA community living Centers, or your own home (if needed).
+• VHA care locations may include VA medical centers, VA community-based outpatient clinics, Vet Centers, VA Community Living Centers, or even your own home (if needed).
+You may also be able to access telehealth care through VA Health Connect (phone) or the VA Health Chat (app).

 2